tibbben/geospatial-visualization/syllabus.md

 -   Perform a "join" between two sources of geospatial data.
 -   Symbolize several data layers in the GIS and prepare the maps for export to a design application.
 -   Create a final publication ready map in a design application of choice to be presented through a medium of choice.
+-   geocoding? georeferencing? [ in slide deck as possibilities ]

 >  Assigned Reading: